EllenB/ioln-class-reference/1_2_evergreen_forest.md

 They exhibit a multi-layered canopy structure with emergents reaching 45–60 m in tropical zones, dense understory vegetation including bamboo patches, and high epiphytic loads in humid regions.

 Whilst maintaining year-round green cover, these forests show subtle phenological patterns in leaf flush, flowering, and fruiting cycles.
-## Description

- Evergreen forests are landcover types characterized by dense tree canopy cover where the majority of trees retain their leaves throughout the year.
-In landcover classification, evergreen forests are identified by persistent green foliage, minimal seasonal leaf loss, and a closed canopy structure.
-They are distinguished from deciduous forests by their year-round photosynthetic activity and stable canopy appearance.

  ## Examples